 Lon Rork, Head Coach

-Entering his first year as the head coach at Las Positas College, Lon Rork, brings over 13 years of coaching experience at the college level to the Hawks' program.
-During those 13 years, Rork spent 6 years as a community college associate head coach at Diablo Valley College, 4 years at Division I Saint Mary's College, and 2 years at NCAA Division III University of Dallas.
+In 13 years prior to coming to LPC, Rork spent 6 years as a community college associate head coach at Diablo Valley College, 4 years at Division I Saint Mary's College, and 2 years at NCAA Division III University of Dallas.

 While at DVC, Rork was involved in all aspects of one of the most successful programs in California.
 During his time there (2007-2013) the Vikings won 135 games, won 2 Big 8 championships and made 2 trips to the Final Eight.
 He was involved in all phases of program operation and on-floor coaching.
 Rork assisted in moving 20 DVC players basketball careers at the four-year level.
 This included 5 student-athletes moving on to Division I schools and 14 other players moving on to Division II, III, and NAIA schools.